 Professional support materials:

-- Please submit one copy of your resume or CV.
+- One copy of the applicant's resume or CV.

 Notes on submitting support materials: